GJZwiers/One-Zero-Code/bunny_slope/strings-2.md

 name.find(substring)
 ```

 If 'one' is found in `Marie-Anne Jones` the `find` function will return a number.
 This number is called an `index`.
 Every character in a string gets a number, starting at zero.
-If we run the code above the number `12` is returned by the `find` function, because that is the index, or location, of the first character of `one` in the string.
+If we run the code the number `12` is returned by the `find` function, because that is the index, or location, of the first character of `one` in the string.

 There is a lot more we can do with strings but first we are going to take a closer look at using numbers in Python.